 - 1. The petition must be signed by at least 20 but no more than 30 registered voters of the City of Cupertino. - 2.
 Try to collect all 30 signatures to compensate for any that may be disqualified. - 3.
 Each person must sign his or her name as registered, and write the street and number of his or her residence.
 Ditto marks are not acceptable. - 4.
 A registered voter who has changed addresses must re-register to update the information.
 If this is not done, the signature on the Nomination Paper may be disqualified. - 5.
 Signatures may be collected either by the candidate or by a circulator appointed by the candidate, but not both.
 The person who circulates the petition must obtain all the signatures, and must sign the Certificate of Circulation. - 6.
-Both the nominee and the circulator (if different) are eligible to sign the petition. - 7.
-Voters may sign the nomination paper of only three Council candidates for the November 2014 election.
-If a voter signs more than three nomination papers, only the three nomination papers to be filed containing the voter's signature will be counted. - 8.
-Signatures may not be obtained within 100 feet of any election booth, polling place, or any place where voter registration is being conducted. - 9.
-The candidate must sign the Affidavit of Nominee and Oath or Affirmation of Allegiance in the presence of an officer authorized to administer oaths, such as the City Clerk or a notary public.
+Both the nominee and the circulator (if different) are eligible to sign the petition as long as the circulator is a registered voter in Cupertino. - 7.
+Voters may sign the nomination paper of Council candidates equal to the number of vacancies which are three for the November 6, 2018 election.
+If a voter signs more than three nomination papers, only the first three nomination papers to be filed containing the voter's signature will be counted. - 8.
+Signatures may not be obtained within 100 feet of any election booth, polling place, or any place where voter registration is being conducted.

+9. The candidate must sign the Affidavit of Nominee and Oath or Affirmation of Allegiance in the presence of an officer authorized to administer oaths, such as the City Clerk or a notary public.
 Please wait to sign this until you file your papers.